Updated July 23rd, 2018.

-Rock climb: Scale the sides of Mt Bandilaan in the center of the island.
-Read more about Rock Climbing in Southeast Asia here.
+Rock climb: Scale the sides of Mt Bandilaan in the centre of the island.

 The best way to get to Siquijor is by ferry from Dumagette or Bohol via Dumagette.
 The total trip from Bohol takes around 3 hours.

-- Catch a ferry to Bohol: If you like you can actually catch a banca from Siquijor to Bohol’s famous Alona beach.
+Catch a ferry to Bohol: If you like you can actually catch a banca boat from Siquijor to Bohol’s famous Alona beach.

 Join Our Community